MoisesDuarte/oneiric-chat/README.md

 # Oneiric Chat

 ## Description
-Vue 3 + Node chat with rooms using socket.io library
+Vue 3 + Node chat service socket.io library, with dedicated rooms for sharing your dreams/nightmares with other people.
+Choose an username and a room and starting sharing your story!

 ## Project Setup